-- a.
+a.
 Disciplinary Policies.
 All Covered Persons are required to adhere to the Compliance Program, LIBERTY Code of Conduct and all applicable compliance policies and procedures, and applicable law and program requirements.
 As set forth in LIBERTY's disciplinary policies and procedures, appropriate discipline will be imposed if it is concluded, after an appropriate investigation, that any individual has not adhered to the Compliance Program or has violated applicable laws and regulations.
-The imposition of discipline may be based on, among other things: - unlawful or unethical actions, negligent or reckless conduct; - deliberate ignorance of the rules that govern the job (including the applicable Code of Conduct, compliance policies and procedures and applicable laws, rules and regulations); - condoning or not reporting unlawful actions by others; - retaliation or intimidation against those who report suspected wrongdoing; or - other violations.
+The imposition of discipline may be based on, among other things:

+- unlawful or unethical actions, negligent or reckless conduct; - deliberate ignorance of the rules that govern the job (including the applicable Code of Conduct, compliance policies and procedures and applicable laws, rules and regulations); - condoning or not reporting unlawful or unethical actions by others; - retaliation or intimidation against those who report suspected wrongdoing; or - other violations.

-Discipline may include giving a LIBERTY team member an oral or written warning, probation for a specified period, suspension, or termination of employment as set forth in LIBERTY's Employee Handbook.
+Discipline as a result of non-compliant actions may be: a) educational or remedial and non-punitive; b) punitive sanctions, or c) involve both.
+Disciplinary actions may include additional training and education (e.g., courses in LIBERTY's learning management system, webinars, on-one-on training on specific processes, etc.), giving a LIBERTY team member an oral or written warning, probation for a specified period, suspension, or termination of employment as set forth in LIBERTY's Employee Handbook.
+Managers, supervisors, and other leadership may be held accountable for failing to comply with, or for the foreseeable failure of their subordinates to adhere to, applicable standards, laws, policies, and the procedures.
 Directors may be removed from the Board and FDRs are subject to written warning, corrective action plans or termination of their contracts for engaging in any of the foregoing activities.

 b.
 Consistent Enforcement.
-LIBERTY will ensure that disciplinary standards and corrective actions are enforced in a timely, consistent, and effective manner.
+LIBERTY will ensure that disciplinary standards and corrective actions are enforced in a timely, fair, consistent, and effective manner.
 Individuals will be subject to such disciplinary action, regardless of their level or position, for failure to comply with the Compliance Program and applicable law and program requirements.
 Investigation and disciplinary records will be maintained for a period of ten (10) years for all disciplinary actions imposed for compliance violations, or such longer period as required under applicable law or contractual requirements.